kkempfert/my-website/content/home/projects.md

   description = """

   * Classified the composer of Haydn and Mozart string quartets based on musical scores and set benchmark results that exceed 85% leave-one-out classification accuracy
-  * Developed novel, musically sophisticated features that can be calculated from musical scores and applied to other music classification tasks
+  * Developed novel features based on the sonata form that can be automatically computed and applied to other tasks in music information retrieval (MIR)
-  * Generated insights of interest to musicologists and historians through statistical interpretation of results (via feature selection and estimated coefficients in the final logistic regression model)
+  * Provided model-based interpretations about Haydn and Mozart that could be relevant to musicologists

   """